bamotf/bamotf/packages/node/README.md

 ### Webhook signing

-_bam-otf_ can optionally sign the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third-party.
+_bamotf_ can optionally sign the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third-party.

-Please note that you must pass the _raw_ request body, exactly as received from _bam-otf_, to the `constructEvent()` function; this will not work with a parsed (i.e., JSON) request body.
+Please note that you must pass the _raw_ request body, exactly as received from _bamotf_, to the `constructEvent()` function; this will not work with a parsed (i.e., JSON) request body.

 You can find an example of how to use this with various JavaScript frameworks in